In the age of coronavirus, these new Seoul bus shelters refuse entry to anyone with a fever

 Seoul, South Korea (CNN) — Determined to curb the spread of Covid-19, authorities in the South Korean capital of Seoul have installed a series of glass-paneled bus shelters that scan the temperature of commuters and refuse entry to anyone detected to have a fever.

-Ten solar-powered shelters have been set up along major bus routes in the Seongdong district of the city's center, the local government said in a statement.
+Ten solar-powered shelters have been set up along major bus routes in the Seongdong district of the city's center, the district government said in a statement.

 These so-called "smart shelters" have several features to stop people infected with the coronavirus from spreading it to others, including external thermal cameras and internal UV sterilizers.
 They also have air conditioning, free WiFi, charging stations and play therapeutic music.